-The Department of Agriculture (USDA) is adopting, as a final rule, without change, an interim final rule regarding the raisin diversion program (RDP) as specified under the Federal marketing order for California raisins (order).
+This rule temporarily suspends the deadline for announcing a 2003 raisin diversion program (RDP) as specified under the Federal marketing order for California raisins (order).
+This rule also extends certain deadlines within the 2002-2003 crop year concerning the RDP specified in the order's regulations.
 The order regulates the handling of raisins produced from grapes grown in California and is administered locally by the Raisin Administrative Committee (RAC).
-The interim final rule temporarily suspended a November 30 deadline for announcing a 2003 RDP, and extended certain deadlines within the 2002-03 crop year concerning the RDP specified in the order's regulations.
-Changes beginning with a 2003 RDP were recommended by the RAC.
-This action was needed to provide flexibility in implementing the existing as well as any new provisions of a 2003 RDP.
-This action also allowed for necessary review and evaluation of proposed provisions for such a program.
-The December 15 deadline for redemption of diversion certificates for the 2002 RDP was also extended, given the lack of sales of those certificates.
+Changes beginning with a possible 2003 RDP have been recommended by the RAC.
+Currently, there is a November 30 deadline for the RAC to announce a 2003 RDP.
+This action is needed to provide flexibility in implementing the existing as well as any new provisions of a 2003 RDP.
+This action will also allow necessary review and evaluation of proposed provisions for such a program.
+The December 15 deadline for redemption of diversion certificates for the 2002 RDP also is extended, given the lack of sales of those certificates.

 FOR FURTHER INFORMATION CONTACT:

 Maureen T. Pello, Senior Marketing Specialist, California Marketing Field Office, Marketing Order Administration Branch, Fruit and Vegetable Programs, AMS, USDA, 2202 Monterey Street, suite 102B, Fresno, California 93721; telephone: (559) 487-5901, Fax: (559) 487-5906; or George Kelhart, Technical Advisor, Marketing Order Administration Branch, Fruit and Vegetable Programs, AMS, USDA, 1400 Independence Avenue SW, STOP 0237, Washington, DC 20250-0237; telephone: (202) 720-2491, Fax: (202) 720-8938.